FidelElie/FiDev/apps/home/src/content/music/2019-02-27/mahalia-one-night-only.md

 type: TRACK
 date: '2019-02-27T00:00:00.000Z'
 ---
-I like what I have heard of Mahalia with songs like Sober but this song definitely increased this feeling significantly, the strings, her smooth vocals, Kojey's smooth vocals, a lot of smooth vocals make this song for me.
-The raps are great too, it is just a solid song not sure what else to say other than I'm probably going to go and listen to her most recent EP.
-After listening this song you probably should too, what a vibe.
+I like what I have heard of Mahalia with songs like :track[3C57ewlHARCVqeH3KiYkma][Sober] but this song increased this feeling significantly, the strings, her smooth vocals, Kojey's vocals, all the smooth vocals makes the song for me.
+The raps are great too, it is just a solid song not sure what else to say other than I'm probably going to go and listen to her most recent EP :album[23K0dGES2wx588MYRSGnPu][Seasons].
+And after listening this song you will probably follow suit, what a vibe.

+:lyrics[
+  It was so scary
+  One more fuck, we might just get married
+  Well, I'll be back, no, please don't worry
+  Didn’t mean you no harm
+  Left before the alarm
+  But I'm never too far
+][
+  One Night Only
+][
+  Said by Kojey - a smooth way to paint yourself as a fuck boy...
+]